Adroiti/docs-for-code-review-tools/RuboCop/Rails-ActiveSupportAliases.md

 ## Description

-This cop checks that ActiveSupport aliases to core ruby methods are not used.
+This rule checks that ActiveSupport aliases to core ruby methods are not used.

-### Example
+## Examples

 ```ruby
 # good